xorwow/ansible-vars/README.md

 You can disable automatic key detection by flagging `--no-encrypt-keys|-D`.
 Use `ansible-vars keyring` to view all available keys.

+#### Encryption salts

+Each time you edit a vault or otherwise encrypt a value, a randomly generated salt is used so even identical plain values will result in unique ciphers.
+However, this also means that each time a single encrypted variable is edited, all other ciphers in the vault will change as well.
+You can avoid this by passing a fixed salt via `--fixed-salt|-S <salt>`.
+Note that it should be at least 32 characters long and sufficiently random for Ansible's AES-256 encryption, and that you won't benefit from unique ciphers for identical plaintexts anymore.

 ### Diff logging

 **TL;DR:** You can use `-l <log directory>` to log changes to edited vaults to a vault-encrypted log file.